Australia's central bank chief slams U.S. tariffs, confident on domestic growth

 To add to the uncertainty a key advocate for free trade in the White House announced his resignation on Wednesday, fanning fears Trump would go ahead with tariffs and risk a trade war.

-Closer to home, Lowe sounded confident about the country’s future, saying the economy was moving in the right direction and signaling the next move in rates was likely up, not down.
+Closer to home, Lowe sounded confident about the country’s future, saying the economy was moving in the right direction and signalling the next move in rates was likely up, not down.

-Lowe’s confidence rests partly on unexpected strength in the domestic labor market and a synchronized upturn in global activity.
+Lowe’s confidence rests partly on unexpected strength in the domestic labour market and a synchronised upturn in global activity.

 That helped offset a disappointing end to last year with official data showing annual economic growth slowed to 2.4 percent in the December quarter, from an upwardly revised 2.9 percent in third quarter.